CERN/TIGRE/Frontispiece/FAQ.md

 Make it as short as possible.
 Ensure that your example is self-complete, no other code is needed.
 Ensure that someone else can execute it and reproduce the error you are having.

+If you have more of a comment or a suggestion, you can also open a thread in the  [discussions](https://github.com/CERN/TIGRE/discussions) page.

 ***